YuukiasunaJCH/YuukiasunaJCH/README.md

 ## 👨‍🔬 About Me

-I'm currently a Master's student in Naval Architecture and Ocean Engineering at Tianjin University, where I also completed my undergraduate studies.
+I'm currently a PhD candidate in Civil Engineering at Tsinghua University Shenzhen International Graduate School.

 My research lies at the intersection of **naval architecture and ocean engineering**, **deep learning** and **finite element method**, with a focus on smart structural simulation.